nvrmvx/valentines-availability-divisor/booking-form-how-to/README.md

 - After the form close deadline, or whenever all the slots are booked and you have time, contact the people through the contact information to confirm the order (either the choir members who are in charge of those particular valentine deliveries (at those specific times), or 1 LT per group, or something else, your decision).
 This way users have a quick and reliable way to contact us, and we know if an order is canceled ahead of time (so that someone can rebook it, or so that choir members can relax in those time slots).
 - During the Valentine's Day, there should be at least one person per group in each time slot that is marking delivered valentines by painting them on their spreadsheets, letting joining group members know the group's location and direction so that they can find each other.
 - Try to give each group a distinct style so that members can see each other from a km away xD.
 Also gives listeners joy!
 You could think of all kinds of gimmicks.
+- Don't forget to send an email to the NU staff (both workers and professors, there should be a mass email somewhere) telling them about the Singing Valentines in advance, they love to order this type of stuff too!

 <script>
     function generateSlots() {